NoranMZAki/NoranMZAki/README.md

 - 👋 Hi, I’m Noran Zaki
-- 👀 I’m interested in Web designing
+- 👀 I’m interested in Web designing and developing
 - 📫 you can reach me via my twitter @noranzaki14

 <!---